ASML reports €5.4 billion net sales and €1.4 billion net income in Q2 2022

 (1) Installed Base Management sales equals our net service and field option sales.

-(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted (for EUV excluding the High-NA systems).
+(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted.

 Numbers have been rounded for readers' convenience.
 A complete summary of US GAAP Consolidated Statements of Operations is published on www.asml.com.